UPDATE 2015 – Caledonia Subcontract on the Gorgon Project

 Caledonia continues to press ahead with scaffolding works for the Saipem Leighton Consortium (“SLC”) during the execution of its LNG Jetty and Marine Structures contract on the Chevron-operated Gorgon Project.

-Highlights include undertaking work safely and ahead of schedule at the Australian Marine Complex at Henderson (AMC), as well as Supervision and Management from Caledonia travelling to work sites at Kencana in Malaysia and PT Hanjung in Indonesia to assist SLC with scaffolding operations related to this massive project.
+The highlights include undertaking work safely and ahead of schedule at the Australian Marine Complex at Henderson (AMC), as well as Supervision and Management from Caledonia travelling to work sites at Kencana in Malaysia and PT Hanjung in Indonesia to assist SLC with scaffolding operations related to this massive project.

 Images include photographs from a recent build at the AMC on jetty caisson number L14.
 This ten ton Layher scaffold was erected upside down at ground level and lifted into position as per the first photo (1960).
 It was then placed ‘into’ L14 before being successfully turned as per the second and third photographs.
 The scaffolding was carefully designed and engineered for this exercise, which once again minimised working at heights in line with SLC’s Construction Safety Essentials.